wp-plugins/recent-categories/readme.txt

 1. Upload `widget.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place `<?php the_widget('Recent_Categories_Widget'); ?>` in your templates
-4. Or add the widget to your dynamic sidebar in the dashboard.
+4. Or add the widget to your dynamic sidebar in the dashboard (Appearance -> Widgets).

 == Frequently Asked Questions ==